 No, filing delinquent tax returns is not a legal matter and shouldn’t require hiring an Arizona IRS Tax Attorney.
-However, you should be aware of some of the negative consequences of filing late returns:
+Consider Hiring Scott Allen E.A. instead.
+However, you should be aware of some of the negative consequences of filing back tax returns:

 - After three years past the due date, if you have a refund, it is lost and cannot be applied towards any balances due.